simul/simul.github.io/unity/Sky.md

 The Sky in trueSKY
 =======

 In trueSKY, the sky is modified in two ways: through sky keyframes and the sky layer.
 Keyframe properties will dictate the look of the sky at a given point in time – with interpolation used to derive properties at times between keyframes – whereas layer properties will be active throughout a sequence.
-Both can be modified via the sequencer or through the Blueprint system.
+These properties can be modified via the sequencer and/or through Unity scripting.

 Read more about how the sky is rendered in trueSKY [here](http://docs.simul.co/reference/classsimul_1_1sky_1_1BaseSkyRenderer.html).